and-sm/exb/README.md

-Here are two repositories: one with a REST backend and one with a gRPC backend.
+Here you can find two repositories:
+ - REST backend
+ - gRPC backend.

 Note that the **REST** backend has greater variability in API responses because I started with it, but since I had more time, I also completed the gRPC backend.